RedGhoul/COS_Systems/Report_1/Stakeholder_Requirements_and_Traceability_Matrix/Stakeholder_Analysis_and_Identification.md

 The key stakeholders also include those in management, and those who make final decisions when purchasing hospital softwares and equipment.
 This group is comprised of user managers, and hospital committees/boards.
 These committees manage evaluation, selection, and purchase of medical devices, which is why they are included as our key stakeholders.

 The power/interest grid is a common tool used in stakeholder analysis, where it clearly organizes current stakeholders by their influence and interest in the product.
-As it is not possible to satisfy every individual, it is necessary to prioritize stakeholders in this manner.
+As it is not possible to satisfy every individual, it is necessary to prioritize stakeholders in this manner for marketing purposes.
 Table X displays this relationship (in word doc, will attach)

-This table can also be used for marketing purposes.
-We can determine the most effective level of engagement based on level of interest and power the group has following the products release.
-TBC.
+We can determine the most effective level of engagement based on level of interest and power each group has following the products release.
+Groups listed under high interest-high influence requires close management following the products release.
+For overall customer satisfaction, it would be most effective to provide information and updates to those under the high interest category, and monitor those in the low-interest category.

+TBC